 First posted 11/27/2020

-I’m embarrassed to say I’ve been spending more time than I should this November at the ITCareerQuestions Subreddit to promote kd9cpb.com and help answer whatever questions I feel qualified to answer.
+I’m embarrassed to say I’ve been spending more time than I should this November at the ITCareerQuestions Subreddit to help answer whatever questions I feel qualified to answer.
 In all honesty, I should be spending this time getting better with Aruba NetEdit & Netmiko network automation stuff instead of blabbing on Reddit.
 That being said, it’s a long weekend, I could use a little brain break, and I think this post will turn out really well as a result!
 Unlike a decade ago when Reddit wasn’t much more than a way to waste time between college classes, these days you’ll find really good wisdom at places like the ITCareerQuestions Wiki, and I’m happy to see my favorite KrebsOnSecurity post is commonly posted on the subreddit too.
 A common theme over there is “Experience, Education and Certifications” as the three triangle legs to get an IT career started, which I very much agree with.
 I also feel that the computer networking field (and network-adjacent fields like network security, VoIP, datacenter ops, etc.) are a little bit different than other flavors of IT careers, and have a slightly different triangle for career growth in my opinion.
 Let’s explore why I feel Peer Reputation, Experience and Training might be a more accurate career triangle for those of us in the internet plumbing field:

 Hopefully I won’t be starting any internet comment fights saying this: I feel the standard IT Career triangle is great advice for all IT paths, but it just isn’t the best fit for network-centric careers.
 Things like behavior with your peers in the middle of fighting a network outage and experience working with difficult people blaming the network often carry more weight than they do in other IT career tracks, at least in my humble opinion.
 If someone goes down the path of obtaining all 3 legs of that education, experience and certification triangle, they’ll probably be just fine.
-Even if you don’t get all 3 legs, you can still work you way into many different entry level positions.
+Even if you don’t get all 3 legs, you can still work your way into many different entry level positions.
 Before I blab on about why I feel the Peer Reputation, Experience and Training triangle is a better fit, I’d like to review some of the shortcomings of the “standard” triangle legs first:

 Education (aka College Degree)